cyberphor/blog/_posts/guides/2020-10-01-nessus-usage-guide.md

 4. Extract the downloaded .xml file

 ### Reviewing DISA STIG Compliance According to SCAP Benchmarks
-1. Download STIG SCAP benchmarks and the DISA STIG Viewer
+1. Download DISA SCAP benchmarks and the DISA STIG Viewer
 2. Run a `SCAP and OVAL Auditing` scan
 3. Do the following using the DISG STIG Viewer
     - Import the STIG SCAP benchmark